Welcome to the website of ‘Brown to Green’ project.

 Rutland Mills is the final piece in a ten-acre regeneration masterplan that is breathing new life into Wakefield’s riverside.
 The plan converts the space into a mixed-use, inclusive, creative, and cultural cluster with world-class facilities of a 135,000 sq ft creative industries hub, the UK’s largest outside London.

-1-1 Bringing together people to establish partnerships with local authorities, industrial and community partners, as well as stakeholders, in their quest for a transformative path toward the ‘Brown to Green’ transition along the River Tyne.
+1-1 Bringing together people to form partnerships with local authorities, industry, community organisations, and stakeholders in their pursuit of a transformative ‘Brown to Green’ transition along the River Tyne.

-1-2 Gaining valuable insights from Architects and Urban Planners who have extensive experience in project design and delivery within this domain.
-These insights will help us navigate the implementation and adoption of planning regulations, policies, financing, and government initiatives that prioritise people-centric and sustainable regeneration in alignment with the Sustainable Development Goals (SDGs).
+1-2 Gaining valuable insights from architects and urban planners with extensive experience in designing and delivering projects in this field.
+These insights guide our approach to implementing and adopting planning regulations, policies, financing models, and government initiatives that prioritise people-centred and sustainable regeneration aligned with the Sustainable Development Goals (SDGs).

-1-3 Comprehending the prominent environmental challenges confronting two coastal towns by conducting archival research, analysing GIS and satellite imagery data, with a specific focus on critical aspects such as land cover and the revitalisation of brownfield sites, the impacts of climate change, and the occurrence of flooding.
+1-3 Understanding the key environmental challenges facing two coastal towns through archival research and analysis of GIS and satellite imagery data, with a specific focus on land cover change, brownfield site revitalisation, climate change impacts.

 Pathway 2: Data-driven Scenario Building